Siddharth-Shrivastava7/Guided_dropout-/README.md

-This repo contains the in-short summary of research paper titled
+This repo contains the in-short summary of research paper titled "Guided Dropout" whose authors were Rohit Keshari, Richa Singh, Mayank Vatsa.
-# Guided Dropout
-whose authors were Rohit Keshari, Richa Singh, Mayank Vatsa.

 For futher information,